adammcdonagh/open-task-framework/README.md

 **-t, --taskId**

 This relates to the specific task that you want to run.
-It is the name of the configuration file to load (without the .json suffix), contained under the `CONFIGDIR`
+It is the name of the configuration file to load (without the `.json` or `.json.j2` suffix), contained under the `CONFIGDIR`

 **-r, --runId**